 The Stamp Duty Act provides for a wide variety of documents, which trigger stamp duty.
-Documents often used in connection with loan agreements include: sureties, which trigger a 1% stamp duty; assignment agreements, which trigger a 0.8% stamp duty; or mortgages, which trigger a 1% stamp duty.
+Documents often used in connection with loan agreements include: sureties, which trigger a 1% stamp duty; assignment agreements, which trigger a 0.8% stamp duty; or mortgages, which trigger a 1% stamp duty, in each case calculated from the fair value of the security.

-A significant potential tax burden/risk has been removed from granting loans to Austrian borrowers, because of the abolition of Austrian stamp duty (Rechtsgeschäftsgebühr) on loans (Darlehen) and credits (Kredite), effective for loans and credits granted on or after 1 January 2011.
+A significant potential tax burden/risk has been removed from granting loans to Austrian borrowers, in the form of the abolition of Austrian stamp duty (Rechtsgeschäftsgebühr) on loans (Darlehen) and credits (Kredite), effective for loans and credits granted on or after 1 January 2011.